cameronbriar/ng2/aws-codestar/README.md

 # update the script src attributes to account for new file locations (e.g. src="assets/js/vendor...")
 ```

 Ok.
-We'll need to fix that process in the future. `todo`
+We'll need to fix that process in the future. e.g. update `webpack.config.js` to build files into `assets` directory and update the public root directory to `/Prod`. `todo: fixme`

 Now we can commit and push our new additions to this AWS repo.